 From April until late September, both Minoan Lines and Sea Jet Ferries have daily departures from Heraklion.

-Places to stay in Crete for history & culture
+Best Places to Stay in Crete for History & Culture

 Known as the cradle of western civilization, it’s nothing short of logic that the island is a brilliant place to visit if you love history.